RSS

 2. Are you bonded and insured?

-While being bonded or carrying insurance isn’t required in all provinces, an inspector should carry a bond and insurance to protect you.
-If anything happens to a homeowner’s personal property during an inspection, the bond and the insurance will protect the homeowner and buyers.
+While bonding or carrying insurance isn’t required in all provinces, an inspector should have a bond and insurance to protect you.
+If anything happens to a homeowner’s personal property during an inspection, the bond and the insurance will protect the homeowner and the buyers.

 3. How do you stay current with the industry?

-The home inspection industry changes along with the construction and real estate industries, so working with a professional who knows the latest news and legal updates is essential.
+The home inspection industry changes alongside the construction and real estate industries, so working with a professional who stays up to date on the latest news and legal updates is essential.
 Ask the home inspector how they maintain their industry knowledge.
-A home inspector who values continuing education shows dedication to their craft and is likelier to be thorough during the inspection process.
+A home inspector who values continuing education shows dedication to their craft and is more likely to be thorough during the inspection process.

 4. Can I attend the home inspection?

 This is one of the most important questions to ask a home inspector.
-The potential buyer pays for the inspection, giving them the right to accompany the inspector as they check out the house.
-Your inspector should expect this question, but some may have specific recommendations, like not having sellers and buyers accompanying them on the roof, attic, or crawlspace.
+The potential buyer pays for the inspection, which grants them the right to accompany the inspector.
+Your inspector should expect this question, but some may have specific recommendations, such as not having sellers or buyers accompany them on the roof, attic, or crawlspace.

 5. What type of inspection services do you provide?

 Some inspectors specialize in specific systems.
-For example, I used to work with a home inspector who was also a general contractor and a roofer.
+For example, I previously worked with a home inspector who was also a general contractor and a roofer.
 When he inspected homes, he walked on the roof.
-Not all inspectors go to this length, so having someone who did that instead of just looking up from the ground was a bonus.
+Not all inspectors go to this length, so having someone who did, rather than just looking up from the ground, was a plus.

 Home inspectors with additional experience in another field and who provide extra services may charge more for their inspections, but the benefits can be worth it.
 If you or your clients are concerned about parts of the home, ensure your inspector has experience in those areas.